WordPress Screenshot API Integration

 Add Website Screenshots to WordPress with ScreenshotAPI

 WordPress powers over 40% of the web, and many site owners need to display website previews, link thumbnails, or portfolio screenshots.
-Existing plugins like Urlbox Screenshots and Capture require paid subscriptions to external services and offer limited customization.
-Other approaches involving local browser automation are not feasible on shared hosting.
+The most common starting point is WordPress.com's own free mShots service at s.wordpress.com/mshots/v1/ — but it returns a placeholder on the first request, can't capture full pages or custom formats, and offers no SLA.
+Plugins like Urlbox Screenshots and Capture require paid subscriptions, and local browser automation isn't feasible on shared hosting.

 A WordPress screenshot API integration with ScreenshotAPI gives you full control.
 Add a shortcode, a REST endpoint, or a Gutenberg block with a few lines of PHP.
 It works on any WordPress host, from shared plans to dedicated servers, because the only requirement is outbound HTTP access.